Look for Whole Grains Stamp

-One resource the WGC has been asked to provide is a list of qualifying whole grain foods.
-WIC participants are not generally free to buy any qualifying product; they can only choose from a limited subset of specific approved products on each local WIC agency's list.
-The WGC list will help them create these local lists, so send us a list of your products.
+Following on the heels of the new federal requirements, states have established lists of qualifying products.
+(WIC participants are not generally free to buy any qualifying product; they can only choose from a limited subset of specific approved products on each local WIC agency’s list.)

 Breakfast Cereals for WIC